Return of Mr. Superman

-Return of Mr. Superman is a 1960 Indian film directed by Manmohan Sabir.
+Return of Mr. Superman is a 1960 Indian Hindi-language superhero film directed by Manmohan Sabir.
 It is an unauthorized retelling of the origins of Superman.

 Plot

 Finding a young child in the wreckage of a strange aircraft, a farmer and his wife raise the boy as their own.
 Growing up to become a newspaper reporter, he takes on a double life of a super hero when smugglers threaten the peace.